 No. You do not have to paint every wall yellow.
 But if you do want to paint the walls, keep them in the same tone or shade family.
 Pull the rooms together with the same style and feel.
 If your look is vintage, then add vintage pieces to each room.

-And if Aunt Becky’s ornate mahogany marble top side table just doesn’t fit, but you still cannot part with it, stick a small, old galvanized bucket on it and fill it with candy or potpourri.
+And if Aunt Becky’s ornate mahogany marble top side table just doesn’t fit, but you still cannot part with it, stick a small, old, galvanized bucket on it and fill it with candy or potpourri.

-Cleanliness Makes it Comfortable
+Cleanliness Makes for a Comfortable and Welcoming Home

 To the best of your ability, pick up, put away, and wipe down countertops.
 Give the bathrooms a once over at least once a day, and a good scrubbing once or twice a week.
 Learn to ‘dance’ with a broom each day, and the vacuum and mop at least two or three times a week.